MichalOstrowskiSolbeg/Task6/README.md

 Project contains of 4 layers (Repository, Service, API, UI).
 Each layer is a different project.

-Project uses EF to connect to MsSql database.
+Project uses EF to connect to Microsoft SQL Server database.
 Models in RepositoryLayer were created by scaffolding DbContext.

 Validation was made with FluentValidation library which could help me separate request objects from validation.